-Our aim here is to examine how cat tongues function, and how our feline friends experience the food they eat.
+Our aim here is to examine how cat tongues function, and how cats taste the food they eat.
 Anyone who spends time thinking or reading deeply about cat physiology knows that cats are obligate carnivores.
-Did you know that their tongues and taste receptors guide cats toward foods that offer them optimal nutrition?
+Did you know that cat tongues and taste receptors guide cats toward foods that offer them optimal nutrition?
 You’ll learn a great deal here about lingual papillae and taste buds, the range of taste sensations available to kittens and cats, and how the evolution of a cat’s tongue influences their dietary needs.

 It’s a question worth asking, since our primary experience with the cat tongue is the rough, sandpaper sensation when a cat deigns to lick us.
 The center of a cat’s tongue, comprising much of its surface area, is covered in filiform papillae, hooked barbs composed of keratin pointed toward the back of the mouth which give it that familiar, scratchy feel.
 This group of papillae are essential for eating, helping to physically move food toward the esophagus, and for grooming, acting as the teeth of an all-natural brush or comb.
 They are structures of utility, and have no taste buds.